eduardovillao/extensions-for-elementor-form/readme.txt

 = This plugin requires Elementor Pro version? =

 Yes!
-As this is a extensions for Elementor Form widget it will work only widget Elementor Pro version.
+As this is a Cool Formkit Lite widget it will work only widget Elementor Pro version.

 = This plugin works with other widgets forms, like JetEngine and other? =